Image by visualpanic.

 - Calmness.
 You feel centred, relaxed and whatever you do you do more easily.
 Since you are not projecting into a possible future or reflecting on previous experiences there is very little fear holding you back.

 - Positivity.
 Since there is little fear, there are few negative emotions when you are in the present.
-Instead you move around on positive part of the emotional scale.
+Instead you move around on the positive part of the emotional scale.

 Now, that sounds nice and useful.

 But how can you step away from the thought loops that whirl back and forth through your memories and fantasies?

 How do you actually return to the present moment?

 Here are 7 ways.
 But before we get to them I’d just like to add that this is a skill.
 You will slip back into involuntarily thinking about the future/past.
 But the more time and effort you spend connecting with the moment the easier it gets reconnecting with it.
 And staying there longer.

 1. Focus on what’s right in front of you.

 Or around you.
 Or on you.
 Use your senses.
 Just look at what’s right in front of you right now.
 Listen to the sounds around you.
 Feel the fabric of your clothes and focus on how they feel.
 For the last three days the dark winter seems to have left us here in Sweden.
 It’s been clear skies and sunshine all the time.
 So I have been using the unexpected light and warmth of the sunshine on my skin to reconnect with the moment.

 2. Focus on your breathing.